3k2ng/xtr/README.md

 ### Visual Studio
 Project should work out of the box for Visual Studio.
 ### MacOS
-Has support for system SDL2 to reduce build time.
+Has support for system SDL2 and SDL2_image to reduce build time.
 ```
 brew install sdl2
+brew install sdl2_image
 ```
 ### Build in terminal
 ```